edmondburnett/MIStagesDIY/README.md

 ## What you'll need

 - A (hopefully) successfully-built MI Stages board.
-- A precision multimeter, for calibration.
-Standard multimeters used for basic electrical or automotive work probably won't do; you really want something with at least a few decimal places for precision VDC readings.
+- A high-precision multimeter, for calibration.
+Standard multimeters used for basic electrical or automotive work probably won't do; you ideally want something with more than two decimal places for precision VDC readings.
 I used an `Extech MultiMaster MM560A`.
 - Something that can output precision voltages.
 I used an Ornament and Crime (o_C) module in References mode.
 Other modules may be able to do the same, such as a precision adder, or Disting EX.
 Or use some proper bench test equipment.